LowBudgetMan/retro-api/README.md

     relay-username: guest
     relay-password: guest
 ```
-This example config can be found in `application-remotebroker.yml` and points to the RabbitMQ instance managed by docker
+This example config can be found in `application-remotebroker.yml` and points to the RabbitMQ instance managed by docker.
-compose.
-To build the RabbitMQ image used in compose, run `docker buildx build -f RabbitMqDockerfile -t rabbitmq:latest .`.
 This modified RabbitMQ instance has the `rabbitmq_mqtt`, `rabbitmq_federation_management`, and `rabbitmq_stomp` plugins
 enabled.